ServingNiches/gatsby-servingniches/src/content/posts/2020-12-29__migrating_wordpress_site_using_duplicator/index.md

 ![cover-image](./20013034943_9d3d2605a8_k.jpg)

-Migrating a WordPress site can be painful sometimes.
+Migrating a WordPress site can be painful.
 WordPress workflows are not exactly the smoothest.
 In your cliche corporate environment, there might exist a workflow and pipeline to help make that process smooth and maintainable but if you're a freelancer, your process could be a bit sporadic.
 Deploying your WordPress site to production or a client's server can be an absolute nightmare if you don't plan for it properly.